⏰ Order before 2pm for same-day Melbourne dispatch • 🚚 Free shipping over $80

 • Third-party lab testing — every batch tested for heavy metals (lead, mercury, cadmium, arsenic), pesticides, microbes, and nutrient verification; COA on request

-• Transparent sourcing — certified organic farms in India; shade-dried; harvested within six months; shipped from our Melbourne warehouse
+• Transparent sourcing — traceable leaf from India; shade-dried; harvested within six months; shipped from our Melbourne warehouse

 Legal compliance